 Cam girls and boys, usually regarded as part of the sex industry, also play an important role in relieving loneliness.
 A soft version of it, called "camming", also makes up for relational deficiencies.

 "The whole concept of camming is basically talking and having friendly interactions with people", says Danika Maya, freelance cam girl and founder of Money Mama Club.
 “We talk a lot, we know each other.
 I have heard about the social problems of many people, I do special shows for Valentine's Day and I send personal messages and video notes on request. "

 Can loneliness be cured?
 Will the business of loneliness work?

 "I don't think loneliness should be cured," he says Jeremy Nobel, a faculty member of Harvard Medical School and the UnLonely Project, a themed foundation.
-“I think it needs to be crossed.
+"I think it has to be crossed.
 A fairer way of looking at loneliness is that it is a human experience, and it has a purpose just as thirst has a purpose.
 You don't die of thirst, you die of dehydration.
 Thirst sends you a signal.
 Loneliness sends you a signal.
-The signal is that there is a human connection that you need and are not getting. "
+The signal is that there is a human connection that you need and that you are not getting. "

 That said, Nobel believes that technology can be a temporary relief from loneliness and that we should definitely continue to explore these products.
 The danger comes if these products begin to replace the drive for true human connection.

 The loneliness epidemic has opened up fascinating and profitable business opportunities.
 But consumers shouldn't start relying too much on technology.
 If they use it instead of spending time with real humans, it could lead to greater isolation.
 For this reason, ironically, the same industry that aims to solve the problem of loneliness could play an important role in perpetuating it.

 Humans have hundreds of thousands of years of "biological wiring" between them.